Type something to search... Identify the primary language of a link’s destination when it differs from the current page

 -

-Manually identify links where the content of the target section or document is not written in the same language as the current section.
+Identify links where the destination content or document is in a different language from the current section.

 -